Unsupported Browser

 Assessment Description

 The ACS ERRA is a psychometrically rigorous, formative assessment of PGY-1 preparedness, focusing on 20 clinical topics that incoming surgical residents are likely to encounter.
-Residents will respond to 40 short clinical cases, each followed by questions that specifically assess key clinical decisions.
-As a formative tool, the ERRA is intended to assess residents’ current decision-making at the time they enter surgical residency; as such, it is not intended to measure the memory and recall of surgical fact and procedure for use as a summative assessment.
-Over the past several years, the ACS Division of Education has methodically defined a validated domain of cases and recruited expert faculty to develop the assessment.
-Residents will respond to 40 short clinical cases, each followed by questions that specifically assess key clinical decisions.
-As a formative tool, the ACS ERRA is intended to assess residents' current decision-making at the time they enter surgical residency.
-The ACS ERRA is not intended to measure fact and procedure memory and recall for use as a summative assessment.
+The ACS Division of Education methodically defined a validated domain of cases and recruited expert faculty to develop the assessment.
+Residents respond to 40 short clinical cases, each followed by questions that specifically assess key clinical decisions.
+As a formative tool, the ACS ERRA is intended to assess residents' decision-making at the time they enter surgical residency; it is not intended to measure factual knowledge recall or to be used as a summative assessment.

 Response formats include short, write-in answers (for example, listing possible diagnoses) or the selection of options from menus containing possible next steps in the investigation or management of the problem.
 The specially designed questions use the internationally proven “key features” approach as established by Georges Bordage, MD, MSc, PhD, and Gordon Page, MA, EdD, in which the case scenarios require medical knowledge to be applied appropriately at critical decision points during management of the case.
 Key features may include essential steps required to resolve a problem, a particularly challenging aspect in the identification and management of the problem, or actions most likely associated with errors in practice.
 Because not all steps in the management of patient problems are equally important, assessment time is best spent by focusing exclusively on the most challenging aspects that will distinguish appropriate performance.